VictorTaelin/agbook/styleguide.md

 ### Imports

-- Use `import qualified` to avoid name clashes.
+- Use qualified import statements to avoid name clashes. **Note** that the `qualified` keyword is not used in Agda.

 ```agda
 import Base.Float.div as Float